raspberrypi/documentation/configuration/security.md

 ## Install a firewall

-There are many firewall solutions for Linux.
-Most use the underlying [iptables](http://www.netfilter.org/projects/iptables/index.html)  project to provide packet filtering, which itself sits over the Linux netfiltering system. `iptables` is installed by default on Raspbian, but is not set up.
+There are many firewall solutions for Linux available with most using the underlying [iptables](http://www.netfilter.org/projects/iptables/index.html) project to provide packet filtering, which itself sits over the Linux netfiltering system. `iptables` is installed by default on Raspbian, but is not set up.
 Setting it up can be a complicated task, and one project that provides an easier to use interface over `iptables` is [`ufw`](https://www.linux.com/learn/introduction-uncomplicated-firewall-ufw) or `Uncomplicated Fire Wall`.
 This is the default firewall tool in Ubuntu and can be easily installed on your Raspberry Pi using
 ```
 sudo apt-get install ufw
 ```
 `ufw` is a fairly easy to use command line tool, although there are some GUI's available for it.
 This document will describe a few of the basic command line options.
-Note that `ufw` needs to be run with supersuer privileges, so all commands are preceded with `sudo`.
+Note that `ufw` needs to be run with superuser privileges, so all commands are preceded with `sudo`.
 It is also possible to use the option `--dry-run` any `ufw` commands, which indicates the results of the command without actually making any changes.

 Enable the firewall, which will also ensure it starts up on boot, using
 ```